 Azure Service Fabric is a distributed systems platform that makes it easy to package, deploy, and manage scalable and reliable microservices and containers.
 Service Fabric also addresses the significant challenges in developing and managing cloud native applications.
-Developers and administrators can avoid complex infrastructure problems and focus on implementing mission-critical, demanding workloads that are scalable, reliable, and manageable.
-Service Fabric represents the next-generation platform for building and managing these enterprise-class, tier-1, cloud-scale applications running in containers.

 Service Fabric powers many Microsoft services today, including Azure SQL Database, Azure Cosmos DB, Cortana, Microsoft Power BI, Microsoft Intune, Azure Event Hubs, Azure IoT Hub, Dynamics 365, Skype for Business, and many core Azure services.

 Service Fabric is Microsoft's container orchestrator for deploying and managing microservices across a cluster of machines, benefiting from the lessons learned running Microsoft services at massive scale.
 Service Fabric can deploy applications in seconds, at high density with hundreds or thousands of applications or containers per machine.
 With Service Fabric, you can mix both services in processes and services in containers in the same application.

 Learn more about Service Fabric core concepts, programming models, application lifecycle, testing, clusters, and health monitoring.